hunchongtan/revine/README.md

 All Supabase tables have RLS policies:
 - Users can only view/edit their own profile
 - Users can only manage their own favourites
-- Users can only create/edit/delete their own remixes
+- Users can only update their own videos (or anonymous videos)
 - All users can view templates (public)
-- All users can view public remixes
+- All users can view public videos
+- Private videos require share token or ownership

 ### Environment Variables
 - API keys are server-side only
 - Client-side code uses public Supabase anon key (safe)
 - Service role key is never exposed to the client

+### Video Sharing Security
+- Share tokens are cryptographically random (9 bytes → 12 chars base64)
+- RLS policies enforce ownership verification
+- Anonymous users can create videos but not modify others'
+- Public videos are intentionally discoverable

 ## 📊 Database Schema